An efficient approximation for point-set diameter in higher dimensions: The proposed algorithm

 \subsection{The modified algorithm}

 In this subsection, we present a modified version of our proposed algorithm by combining it with a recursive approach due to Chan~\cite{Cha02}.
 Hence, we first explain Chan's recursive approach and then use it in a phase of our proposed algorithm.
-As mentioned before, Agarwal et. al~\cite{AMS92} proposed a $(1 +\varepsilon)$-approximation algorithm for computing the diameter of a set of $n$ points in $\mathbb{R}^{d}$ with $O(n/\varepsilon^{(d-1)/2})$ time by projecting on directions.
+As mentioned before, Agarwal et al.~\cite{AMS92} proposed a $(1 +\varepsilon)$-approximation algorithm for computing the diameter of a set of $n$ points in $\mathbb{R}^{d}$ with $O(n/\varepsilon^{(d-1)/2})$ running time by projecting on directions.
 In fact, they found a small set of directions which can approximate well all directions.
 This can be done by forming unit vectors which start from origin to grid-points of a uniform grid on a unit sphere~\cite{AMS92}, or to grid-points on the boundary of a box~\cite{Cha06}.
-These directions form a set $V_{d}$ of $O(1/\varepsilon^{(d-1)/2})$ numbers of unit vectors in $\mathbb{R}^{d}$ such that for each $x \in \mathbb{R}^{d}$, there is a vector $a \in V_{d}$ from origin $o$ to a grid-point $a$, where the angle between two vectors $x$ and $a$ is at most $\sqrt{\varepsilon}$.
-If $x'$ be the projection of the vector $x$ on the vector $a$, then we have:
+These sets of directions have cardinality $O(1/\varepsilon^{(d-1)/2})$.
+The following observation explains how we can find these directions on the boundary of a box. [enumi] {Observation}{\bfseries}{\itshape} \begin{Ob1} (\cite{Cha06}) Consider a box $B$ which includes origin $o$ such that the boundary of this box ($\partial B$) be in distance at least 1 from origin.
+For a $\sqrt{\varepsilon/2}$-grid on $\partial B$ and for each vector $\vec{x}$, there is a grid point $\vec{a}$ on $\partial B$ such that the angle between two vectors $\vec{a}$ and $\vec{x}$ is at most $arccos(1-\varepsilon/8)\leqslant \sqrt{\varepsilon}$. \end{Ob1} \begin{proof} By scaling, we may assume that $x \in \partial B$.
+Since, in a $\sqrt{\varepsilon/2}$-grid the diagonal of each cell is $\sqrt{\varepsilon}$, so there is a grid point $a$ such that: $||a-x||\leqslant \sqrt{\varepsilon}/2$.
+Then, we have: